 Automation Workshop consists of two structural parts, the Automation Workshop User Interface and the Service.
 While user interface provides all options to create, modify and delete Tasks, view log files and so on, the actual performance of Automation Workshop is granted by its Service.

 Service, on the other hand, runs invisibly in background even when no user is logged into the system.
-Among operations performed by service are: watching files and folders, scheduling Tasks and monitoring other Triggers as well as unattended execution of automated Tasks, logging Task execution details and sending email reports when necessary.
+Among operations performed by Service are: watching files and folders, scheduling Tasks and monitoring other Triggers as well as unattended execution of automated Tasks, logging Task execution details and sending email reports when necessary.

-Automation Workshop service is additionally monitored by Service Guard for increased reliability.
-In case some unexpected error occurs with the service, Service Guard automatically restores Service functionality thus efficiently minimizing the risk of accidental halt of automated processes.
+Automation Workshop Service is additionally monitored by Service Guard for increased reliability.
+In case some unexpected error occurs with the Service, Service Guard automatically restores Service functionality thus efficiently minimizing the risk of accidental halt of automated processes.

 Default TCP/IP port used by Febooti Automation Workshop for establishing connection between Manager and Service is 36524 (febooti-aw).

 - Service command line reference & command line overview.

 - Service & Notification area.